 Your antennae and high Stealth aptitude allow you to see large bands and dangerous opponents before engaging them, making it much easier for you to lure individuals away from a group or simply avoid the fight entirely.
 When pursued by an enemy you can't outrun or hex, luring it over a teleport trap is a great way to lose it, so keep an eye out for those.
 Be careful not to enter the trap yourself though, as it will vanish in spite of your stasis.
 Most importantly, don't forget that simply walking away before an impossible fight begins is sometimes the best option you've got.
 This makes boots of running particularly desirable; it is one of the only methods a formicid has of outrunning opponents.

-When it comes to god selection for a more melee-oriented fomicid character, Trog may seem like a poor choice due to formicids' stasis, but neither should be viewed as entirely out of the question.
-While Trog's berserk ability will not function, the remainder of his later, more powerful invocations will still function normally.
+When it comes to god selection for a more melee-oriented fomicid character, Trog may seem like a poor choice due to formicids' stasis but isn't entirely out of the question.
+While Trog's berserk ability will not function, both of its later, more powerful invocations will still function normally.

 Prior to 0.15, formicids could throw large rocks.